• Jul 12, 2025

 • Head to the Bhim Garh Fort, an ancient fort offering historical insights.

-• Witness the Bagh-e-Bahu, a beautiful terraced garden with a fort that offers city views.
+• Visit Bagh-e-Bahu, a beautiful terraced garden with a fort offering city views.

 How many days are needed to visit Vaishno Devi?